It’s January and as the new year begins in the cold and rain, we all start dreaming of summer and exotic destinations…

 Yves Saint Laurent’s former house and garden turned into a museum and an idyllic visit through the palm trees and cacti.
 Le Jardin Majorelle is a must-see during your visit and a splendid vision of colors and plants.

 A victim of its own success perhaps, queues may be long and tickets can’t be bought in advance so it is advised to go early to enjoy it fully.

 Probably my favourite visit of the trip, palais Bahia is an opulent masterpiece of Moorish architecture that will delight all architecture lovers.
 It is a succession of empty rooms and courtyards, allowing you to fully admire the ornate ceilings, colourful tiles and relaxing gardens as well as taking some amazing shots with minimal distraction !

 Ah, the souks.
 A succession of undercover alleyways full of stalls selling products and goods where haggling, as in everywhere in the city, could be considered the national sport.
-Organized by specialty – lamps, spices, leather goods, carpets or pottery to name but a few – getting lost here is half the fun.
+Organized by specialty – lamps, spices, leather goods, carpets or pottery to name a few – getting lost here is half the fun.

 Rule of thumb for haggling: whatever price a seller gives you, you should only really pay between a third or half of that so don’t be afraid to negotiate (but to be honest, I was not good at it and probably overpaid for about everything).

 The main square of the city, Jemaa el-Fnaa is everything you might expect from old photos and more: snake charmers, men with monkeys, women doing henna, delicious food stalls, pottery sold on the side of the roads, tuktuks and donkeys; all clash yet cohabitate in this part of the town.
 But beware !
 Scams are legion so don’t be afraid to say firmly no.